-Barranco is a very walkable district and due to the stunning architectural heritage and graffiti art masterpieces, it would be a shame if you misse it by opting to move round by car.
-The district abounds in tiny restaurants that offer quite varied cuisine, however Barranquinos are upping the game to compete with Miraflores on the foodie scene.
-Here are a few of our favorites;
+Barranco is a very walkable district and due to the stunning architectural heritage and graffiti art masterpieces, it would be a shame if you missed it by opting to move round by car.
+The district abounds in tiny restaurants that offer varied cuisine, Barranco having leveled up (some would say surpassed) Miraflores in terms of its foodie scene.
+Here are a few of our favorites:

 Barranco is the next district over from Miraflores, in the opposite direction of the airport.
 In terms of actual, physical distance, the difference isn't much, but with traffic you can add 10 minutes to the Miraflores estimates, so on average, 55 minutes to an hour and 10 minutes.

 In Lima you'll find everything from large international chains, like the JW Marriott, to quaint B&Bs like Second Home Peru.
 While luxury chains can run you a couple hundred dollars a night, you can find some amazing charmers that feel just as luxurious for around $100 per night.
 Our faves in terms of boutique hotels include Casa Republica, Villa Barranco, and Hotel B, and as for the chains, you can't go wrong with Marriott (both JW and AC), the Hilton, Aloft or Casa Andina.

 Now, if you just want to sit back and relax and leave it to the pros, you can check out our Lima food and city tours which cover both districts plus San Isidro, the main sights, some hands-on activities and was designed for people who have limited time in Lima but who want to see the city and taste the best dishes in one day.